 Ok, friends, that about covers it, I think.
 If you have questions or comments, ask away!
 I love to hear from you.

 Oh, and also, I’ve been meaning to write an update about the business side of things for so long, but things have been nutty around here.
 I’ve been getting SO many inquiries and requests for design work, but I’ve decided to take on a very limited amount of work for the time being.
 Mainly for friends and family who don’t mind my adorably drooly, 5 month old’s design assistance 😉 And those jobs alone are keeping me plenty busy right now.
 I’m thinking that I’ll be taking on more of a full work load next spring for those who may be wondering.

 And one more thing.
 Geez, it’s the blog post that never ends!

-I’m going to be revealing this space that I’m doing for my neice next week, so come on back!
-This is just a little sneak peak…
+I’m going to be revealing this space that I’m doing for my niece next week, so come on back!
+This is just a little sneak peek…